Table of Contents

 • Run a search.
 Results appear quickly after you press the "Search" button (http://localhost:8000/galaxy/?q=epmc:future+of+ai+care): Galaxy with RAG results ready for selection

-• Verify the RAG insight you received by reviewing the citations at the end RAG response.
+• Verify the RAG insight you received by reviewing the citations below the RAG response.

 To cancel a RAG process, click the "Generate AI Summary" toggle off.

-SWIRL's RAG processing utilizes only the first 10 results that are selected either automatically or manually using the "Select Items" option.
+By default, SWIRL's RAG processing utilizes the first 10 results that are selected either automatically or manually using the "Select Items" option.
+To change the number, specify SWIRL_RAG_MAX_TO_CONSIDER in the .env file as noted in the AI Connect Guide.

 Notes